wojtekmach/keathley.github.io/_posts/2020/2020-02-08-reusable-libraries.md

 end
 ```

 That's it!
 That's the entire trick.
-We rely on the name
+We simply rely on the name
-registration rules that other special processes use.
+registration rules that other OTP processes use.
 Our users are now free
-to start a cache however they want:
+to start a cache however they want.

 ```elixir
 # Access with pid